[This is the second part of a series about my old pal Eugene Standingbear (1906-80).]

 Again, he said, the Indian costumes weren’t portrayed accurately, but he thoroughly enjoyed getting to know the cast and crew.

-Fortunately most Native American tribes today, including the Lakotas, go to great lengths to preserve the old ways in their Pow Wow celebrations, which are usually open to the public and aim to foster honor, respect, tradition, and generosity… noble values that held together the ancestral tribes before the coming of the Europeans.
+Most Native American tribes today, including the Lakotas, try to preserve the old ways in their Pow Wow celebrations, which are usually open to the public and aim to foster honesty, honor, respect, tradition, and generosity… noble values that held together the ancestral tribes before the coming of the Europeans.
 It’s as though noble values of this kind had been woven into the genetic fabric of the Native American people across the millennia of tribal living.
-America in 2018, with the rampant savage values of lying and corruption boiling over from government and spreading through society, could certainly learn a lesson or two about the cohesive force of the old, noble values of the Native Americans.
+America in 2018, with lying and corruption boiling over from government and spreading through society, could certainly learn a lesson or two about the cohesive force of the old, noble values of the Native Americans.

 It wasn’t unusual to see Eugene leaving town in the summers in the mid-70s in his full-size, luxury low-rider on his way to a Pow Wow celebration.
 He said getting back to his people always recharged his spirit.